Cardiss Collins: Congressional career

 Throughout her political career, she was a champion for women's health and welfare issues.
 In 1975, she was instrumental in prompting the Social Security Administration to revise Medicare regulations to cover the cost of post-mastectomy breast prosthesis, which before then had been considered cosmetic.
-In 1979, she was elected as president of the Congressional Black Caucus, a position she used to become an occasional critic of President Jimmy Carter.
+In 1979, she was elected as chairwoman of the Congressional Black Caucus, a position she used to become an occasional critic of President Jimmy Carter.
 She later became the caucus vice chairman.
-In the 1980s, Collins warded off two primary challenges from Alderman Danny K. Davis, who would finally be elected to replace her in 1996.
+In the 1980s, Collins warded off two primary challenges from Alderman Danny K. Davis, who would finally be elected to replace her after she chose not to seek reelection in 1996.
 In 1990, Collins, along with 15 other African-American women and men, formed the African-American Women for Reproductive Freedom.

 In 1991, Collins was named chair of the Energy and Commerce Subcommittee on Commerce, Consumer Protection, and Competitiveness.
 Her legislative interests were focused on establishing universal health insurance, providing for gender equity in college sports, and reforming federal child care facilities.
 Collins gained a brief national prominence in 1993 as the chairwoman of a congressional committee investigating college sports and as a critic of the NCAA.
+She also engaged in an intense debate with Rep. Henry Hyde over Medicaid funding of abortion that year.

 During her last term (1995–1997), she served as ranking member of the Government Reform and Oversight Committee.
-She also engaged in an intense debate with Rep. Henry Hyde over Medicaid funding of abortion that year.